Rhoahndur/CollabCanvasGAI/docs/FEATURES.md

 - "Remove the selected shapes"
 - "Clear the canvas"

+**Batch Shape Creation**
+Canny can create multiple shapes at specific positions in one call:
+- "Draw a circle outline using 12 small circles"
+- "Create a smiley face with circles"
+- "Draw a star pattern"
+- Uses `createShapesBatch` tool for precise multi-shape layouts
+- Maximum 50 shapes per batch call

 #### 2. Vision Capabilities
 Canny can SEE your canvas using GPT-4 Vision!